weswigham/least/README.md

 Additionally, a fake environment is created when calling your testing functions, giving them access to all of the functions below without the least namespace.

 You may notice the _ENV argument to the topmost function; this is only required to create the fake environment in lua 5.2.
 Otherwise, it may be omitted.

+####Output
+By default, least prints out any failed tests, asserts, or suites, and a quick dot-summary at the end of each suite.
+You can turn off the printing of dots on successful tests by setting least.quiet to true.

 ####Functions
 ######least.describe
 ```lua